Frequently Asked Questions Regarding Elder Law

 Arizona Long Term Care System (ALTCS)

-If she is living in her own home she will not be required to pay.
+If she is living in her own home, she will not be required to pay unless an income-only trust is necessary because her income exceeds the ALTCS limit.

-- Any transfers or gifts made to someone other than a spouse, or from a revocable trust or to an irrevocable trust, or to any trust where the assets are not available to the applicant within 60 months of applying, must be disclosed.
+- Any transfers or gifts made to someone other than a spouse, or from a revocable trust or to an irrevocable trust, or to any trust where the assets are not available to the applicant within 60 months prior to applying, and at any time while receiving ALTCS benefits, must be disclosed.

 Once these transfers are disclosed, the ALTCS imposes a period of time in which the applicant is not eligible.
-This period of time is calculated using the total amount of transfers and the average monthly cost of care in the local area, so it’s based on individual circumstances.
-The period of ineligibility starts from either the date of transfer or the date the applicant applies for benefits, whichever is later.
+This period of time is calculated using the total amount of transfers and the average monthly cost of care in the county where the applicant resides, as determined by ALTCS (currently $7,204.17 per month in Maricopa, Pima, and Pinal Counties and $6,334.17 per month in the rest of the state).
+The period of ineligibility starts from either the date of transfer or the date the applicant applies for and is otherwise eligible for benefits, whichever is later.